Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Conclusion

 \section{Conclusion}

-A prediction-based scoring framework is introduced that quantifies non-Markovian structure in RL observation trajectories.
+A prediction-based Markov Violation Score is introduced that quantifies non-Markovian structure in RL observation trajectories.
 The two-stage approach---random forest residualization followed by ridge regression comparison---yields a bounded, interpretable scalar: zero when the process is Markov, increasing with the severity of history dependence.

-Across six environments, three algorithms, and controlled AR(1) noise, the proposed method successfully detects violations in 7 of 16 environment--algorithm pairs, with Spearman correlations up to $\rho = 0.78$ between noise intensity and the score.
-In these environments, higher scores correspond to worse policy performance.
+Across six environments, three algorithms, and controlled AR(1) noise, MVS successfully detects violations in 7 of 16 environment--algorithm pairs, with Spearman correlations up to $\rho = 0.78$ between noise intensity and the score.
+In these environments, higher MVS corresponds to worse policy performance.
 Phase~2 results confirm that these violations have real consequences: 13 of 16 pairs show statistically significant reward degradation under noise.
-In a practical utility experiment, the score is shown to guide architecture selection---when partial observability renders observations non-Markovian, it flags the problem and a history-augmented policy chosen accordingly recovers the lost performance entirely.
+In a practical utility experiment, MVS is shown to guide architecture selection---when partial observability renders observations non-Markovian, the score flags the problem and a history-augmented policy chosen accordingly recovers the lost performance entirely.
 At the same time, an inversion phenomenon in low-dimensional environments limits detection in nearly half the tested conditions, pointing to a fundamental tension between flexible first-stage modeling and preserving the signal that the second stage needs.

-The candid analysis of when the method works and when it does not is a contribution in its own right.
+The candid analysis of when MVS works and when it does not is a contribution in its own right.
 Reliable detection of history dependence is a prerequisite for principled mitigation, and understanding why prediction-based approaches fail in certain regimes should inform the design of more robust diagnostics going forward.